BDSwiss vs First Trade, Who's The Best?

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-BDSwiss allows you to trade around 47 financial instruments while First Trade has around 47 financial instruments on their platform.
+BDSwiss has around 47 financial instruments whilst First Trade has around 47 available.

 BDSwiss and First Trade Contact Details

-Being able to contact a broker easily is vital.
+Being able to contact a broker through many ways is vital.
 BDSwiss and First Trade have the following contact details and social medias that you can use.

 |